Lord of the Flies!

 Larvae attack the roots of virtually all houseplants, pot and border plants including vegetables, ornamentals, fruits and fungi.

 - Place yellow sticky traps between and around the base of plants to catch adults.

 - Biological control: pathogenic nematodes (Steinernema feltiae), predatory mites (Hypoaspis miles) and a predatory rove beetle (Atheta coriaria) are available.
 These biocontrols are added to the potting compost where they will help control the eggs, larvae and pupal stages in the flies’ life cycle.

 - Letting the soil dry out partially may help to reduce the larval population in pots.

 - Good hygiene: remove any dead leaves and fungal growth from the top of pots or benches – larvae can survive in patches of mould.

-- Water plants only when required to prevent the build up of fungal growths.
+- Water plants only when required to prevent the build-up of fungal growth.